MikeRixWolfe/proxy/README.md

 #### Client
 Browse to `http://yoursite.tld/proxy` for the web input form.

-Browse/cUrl/whatever `http://yoursite.tld/proxy/<site_url>` to navigate directly to the proxied page.
+Browse to `http://yoursite.tld/proxy/<site_url>` to navigate directly to the proxied page.

 ## Requirements
 * Python 2.7.x